 - However, 83% of men will readily acknowledge that ‘who you know’ counts for a lot, or at least as much as ‘how well you do your job.’

-Following my remark, a woman approached me and shared this story.
+Following my keynote, a woman approached me and shared this story.

 Janice (not her real name) said,